Fytex/Rastros-LI2/README.md

 ## Bot

 For the bot we did a very OP late-game however very weak at early.
-This was all because we had no time for the early (Because of covid-19 a lot changed in our calendar).
+This was all because we had no time for the early since covid-19 changed a lot our time's management and each one's calendars).

 Bot will try to execute each algorithm in the following order: